Cardinal Ranch Horse Sales – FAQ’s

 Can I buy without coming to Cardinal Ranch?

 Yes, if we have comprehensive video of our horse you may be able to get to a comfort level that you are ready to buy ‘sight unseen’.
-It helps very much to have a Parelli Instructor who can correspond with us to make sure the match is a good one.
+It helps very much to have an instructor who can correspond with us to make sure the match is a good one.
 About a third of our sales are done this way.

 Do I need to be a Parelli Student to get along with one of your horses?